Halloween: Unveiling Ancient Origins

 Modern Halloween Traditions

 Haunted houses and corn mazes have also become popular Halloween attractions.
 These activities originated from the belief that during Samhain, spirits were most likely to appear and cause mischief.
-People began creating haunted houses and mazes to simulate this otherworldly experience.
+People began haunted houses and mazes to simulate this otherworldly experience.

 The Global Celebration of Halloween